-All lights required in this regulation be clearly visible and at least as bright as the reference standard defined in Appendix C from 30 m away throughout the required viewing angles as defined below.
+All lights required in this regulation shall be at least as bright as the reference standard defined in Appendix C from 30 m away throughout the required viewing angles as defined below.
 Inspection for the viewing angles and light intensity can be conducted at any point within the defined distance and view angles.
 All positions are to the center of the light emitting portion of the light.

-9.4.A Daytime Running Lights / Headlamps
+9.4.A Daytime Running Lights

-9.4.A.1 Position: must be located at the front of the vehicle at a distance at least 25% of the overall vehicle width away from the vehicle centerline and at a distance no further back than 175 mm from the absolute front of the vehicle
+9.4.A.1 Position: shall be located at least 600 mm apart (at least 400 mm apart if the car is less than 1300 mm wide), at least 250 mm above the ground, and at a distance no further back than 200 mm from the absolute front of the vehicle.